 I personally prefer to do math one on one, at separate times.
 And that used to be the case for language arts too until I discovered Brave Writer.
 And then do our combined “multi-age” subjects on the couch, since a lot of it involves me reading.

-Why having math and language arts at the table with all grade levels was hard for me
+Why having math and language arts at the table with all grade levels wasn’t working for me

 As a newbie homeschooler, I began “school time” with all 3 at the kitchen table.
-That’s how I visualized homeschooling!
 But it didn’t stay that way.

-Only 1 could read.
+Only 1 could read at that time.
 So I had to pick who to start out teaching, and have a plan for what the others could work on while they waited for me.

-I started math with my 7 year old while giving my 5.5 year old some tracing or copywork she could do solo.
+I started math with my then 7 year old while giving my 5.5 year old some tracing or copywork she could do solo.
 She always finished before my oldest’s math was done (which took around 20 minutes).
-This led to her being bored and chatty.
+This led to her being bored and chatty…not a helpful combo.

-Once math was done I’d send my then kindergartener to play with the 3 year old.
+Once math was done I’d send my then kindergartener to play with my then 3 year old.
 She had to wait to do her reading book until I was done helping my son do his language arts.

 He’d then get assigned some copywork and I’d go sit on the couch with my kindergartener for her reading lesson (we use How To Teach Your Child To Read In 100 Easy Lessons).